clarkritchie/1pw-github-secrets/README.md

 # Set GitHub Secrets

 There are 2 ways to use this project.
+See below.

+## Conventions Used

+The convention that is used for the name of the Secure Note in 1Password is:  `<repo name>_<env>`.
+Repository secrets use the `repo` suffix.
+Organization secrets are simply named `organiation_secrets`.

+Examples:

+- The name of the Secure Note that contains the secrets for the dev environment of the Rails API is named `blueboard_dev`
+- The name of the Secure Note that contains the secrets for the prod environment of the Send application is named `send_prod`
+- The name of the Secure Note that contains the secrets Milestones API repository is named `milestones_api_repo`

-## GitHub Action
+## Use 1 - GitHub Action

 The functionality in this project is now available as a GitHub Action!
 It can be used to set environment and repository secrets.  **It does not have permission to set Organization secrets.**